 Vacuum transport is a dust-free process for handling dry bulk materials such as powders or granules using suction.
 Most vacuum conveying systems transfer products to a vacuum receiver based on a specific time, volume or weight.
-At the end of the time sequence, or when the right amount of bulk material has been obtained, the drain valve can be opened and the material being transported can be discharged to the receiver.
+At the end of the time sequence, or when the right amount of bulk material has been obtained, the drain valve can be opened and the material being transported can be discharged from the receiver.

 There are two types of vacuum transport.
 Transport in the dilution phase and transport in the dense phase.
 In the dilution phase, the material being transported is cut into the air stream and represents almost an equal part of the air and the product.
 This method is ideal for handling powder, such as sugar or flour.